AdaDim: Dimensionality Adaptation for SSL Representational Dynamics: Analysis of Training Dynamics

-This data is then projected to generate $Z$ with 10 PCA components in part a) and 2 PCA components in part b).
-These parts correspond to the SSL dynamics where $n<m$ at the start of training and $n << m$ closer to the end of training.
-For each part, two experiments are performed.
-The first experiment involves varying the number of features in $R$ while keeping the sample variance fixed.
+In Figure~\ref{fig:simulation} a) and b), the $H(R)$ is increased through increasing the number of generated features while the cluster variance is kept constant.
 This corresponds to the feature decorrelation setting.
-The second experiment involves varying the sample variance while keeping the number of features fixed which corresponds to the sample uniformity setting.
+The second experiment in Figure~\ref{fig:simulation} c) and d) involves varying the sample variance while keeping the number of features fixed which corresponds to the setting where the sample uniformity changes between spaces.
 Note that within this Gaussian setting, PCA serves as a representative projection due to most of the information content of this data being represented by the variance parameter of an $m$-dimensional Gaussian.
 However, the same simulation is repeated in Section~\ref{sec:network_sim} with the projector replaced with a small neural network.
 Further details of these experiments can be found in Section \ref{sec:gaussian_sim}.
-In part a), for different cluster variance values, increasing the number of features in $R$ corresponds to an increase in $I(R;Z)$.
-Also, increasing the sample variance initially increases $I(R;Z)$, but it gradually plateaus as the sample variance increases further.
+In parts a) and b), for different cluster variance values, increasing the number of features in $R$ corresponds to an increase in $I(R;Z)$ regardless of the degree of projection.
+In parts c) and d), the behavior of $I(R;Z)$ varies significantly based on the degree of the projection.
+For the 10 component projection case, increasing the sample variance initially increases $I(R;Z)$, but it gradually plateaus as the sample variance increases further.
 This suggests that the projection cannot capture the variance along certain dimensions after a specific point.
-In part b), increasing the number of features corresponds to an increase in $I(R;Z)$ while increasing the sample variance by any amount reduces $I(R;Z)$. \textbf{Overall, this Figure shows that $I(R;Z)$ increases with a greater number of decorrelated features regardless of the degree of the projection.
+In part d), in the 2 component case, increasing the sample variance by any amount reduces $I(R;Z)$. \textbf{Overall, this Figure shows that $I(R;Z)$ increases with a greater number of decorrelated features in $R$ regardless of the degree of the projection.
 In contrast, $I(R;Z)$ increases, plateaus, or decreases based on the degree of sample variance and projection from space $m$ to $n$.} The exact choice of SSL optimization objective and training procedures will influence the degree to which $H(R)$ and $I(R;Z)$ increases or decreases, but the underlying representational dynamics will reflect our analysis.

 Another important consideration is how the $H(R)$ and $I(R;Z)$ arrived at the end of training influences the subsequent performance of the model.
 To model this, the SSL information flow can be described by: $Y \rightarrow X \rightarrow R \rightarrow Z \rightarrow T$. $Y$ represents the semantic concept associated with the data $X$. $T$ represents the associated SSL task.
 The end goal of the SSL objective is to maximize $I(Y;R)$ which is the mutual information between the semantics of the data and the representation space.
 Recent work \cite{ouyang2025projection} showed that this information flow results in an upper bound on $I(Y;R)$: